TofuBytes-Studies-Group/OLA2-SofQuality/ReadMe.md

 In relation to functional correctness, the code performs as expected and passes all the test cases. `Validation_test` was added as a way of ensuring our Validation Testing was done using equivalence partitioning and boundary value analysis.
 For equivalence partitioning, the inputs were divided into valid and invalid categories, ensuring that the code handled typical cases within these partitions correctly.
-Additionally, boundary value analysis revealed that the code responds appropriately at the edges of input ranges, such as minimum and maximum allowable values.
+Additionally, boundary value analysis revealed that the code responds appropriately at the edges of input ranges.
 However, further testing could be beneficial to expand the test coverage, especially for complex input patterns or extreme edge cases.
 We made sure that our software was correct, and that it was easy to maintain.
 We also made sure that the code was structured in a way that was easy to understand.
 The code was made to do what it was supposed to do, and if there were anything that were 'too much' or 'too little', we made sure to fix it.